hroncok/pyprojectize/README.md

                         display documentation for given modifier -x MODIFIER [MODIFIER ...], --exclude MODIFIER [MODIFIER ...] exclude given modifier
+  -o MODIFIER, --only MODIFIER
+                        run only one given modifier
   -s SOURCEDIR, --sourcedir SOURCEDIR
                         path to the source directory, relevant for %include etc. (default: spec's parent)

-If you wish to process multiple specfiles at a time, run this tool via parallel, etc.
+If you wish to process multiple specfiles at a time, run this tool via parallel, etc. If you wish to inspect/commit result of each modififer separatelly, you can loop over pyprojectize.py -l calling pyprojectize.py -o $modifer each time.

 $ python pyprojectize.py ampy.spec  # 16a7deeb
 ✅ add_pyproject_buildrequires: %generate_buildrequires with %pyproject_buildrequires added